California's SB 1383 in Madera County's designated zones began July 1, 2025

 Penalties for Non-Compliance

-Compliance with the County's ordinance will be monitored randomly through compliance reviews, rout reviews, investigation of complaints, and an inspection program.
+Compliance with the County's ordinance will be monitored randomly through compliance reviews, route reviews, investigation of complaints, and an inspection program.
 Residents and business owners will be provided with warnings and educational material to aid in compliance prior to fines being issued.

 Madera County may impose penalties for non-compliance in amounts listed below.